Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 5. Diversify where you show up.

-Bottom Line: SEO Still Matters—It’s Just Evolving
+Bottom Line: SEO Still Matters—It’s Just Always Evolving

 Search is changing.
 AI is everywhere.
 But the need for real human connection?
 That hasn’t gone anywhere.